AverinLV/pastestorage/README.md

 With JWT authentication and authorization, my service provides a secure and scalable way to authenticate and authorize users.
 It reduces server-side storage requirements, improves performance, and simplifies user management.
 Additionally, the use of JWT allows for easy integration with third-party services and mobile applications.

+# Google Cloud Platform

+Application and its database are deployed on GCP.

+I've used Cloud Run for hosting service itself and Compute Engine for database

 # Getting started

 Service running on GCP, but if you want to deploy it locally on your PC you can simply do it by performing following steps: